ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Monitoring API Developer's Guide.md

 #### Description

-In the V \ $ REPGAP performance view, this function retrieves the difference between the last log record sent by the replication sender and the most recently created log record.
+In the V\$REPGAP performance view, this function retrieves the difference between the last log record sent by the replication sender and the most recently created log record.

 If the function succeeds, a pointer to an array of type ABIRepGap containing the result set in aHandle is returned.